 We thought this was a fantastic approach.
 We started working with Green Globe in 2017.
 In 2018, nine Living Hotels received their first certifications.
-All other Living Hotels followed or are following in the first quarter of 2019.
+All other Living Hotels followed in the first quarter of 2019.

 Enjoy our homemade honey at the breakfast or take a glass of pleasure home with you!

 100% green electricity in all hotels and the head office.

 We calculate the carbon footprint of all business trips, as well as the district heating consumption of the hotels and head office.

 We compensate for these “sins” by supporting environmental projects.
 In 2017, it was a rainforest project in Africa.
 We supported the organization Plant-for-the-Planet.org in 2018 and expect to continue to do so in the long term.

-Photocopy paper was replaced with recycled paper across the entire organization in 2018, and all printed material will gradually follow in the coming year.
+Photocopy paper was replaced with recycled paper across the entire organization in 2018.

-We’ve scrapped disposable coffee cups, and will do so in the wellness areas in the near future.
+We’ve scrapped disposable coffee cups, also in the wellness areas.